Forward Guidance on Aspirin for Prevention

 Find out more about the upcoming clinical practice guidelines from the American Heart Association and American College of Cardiology

 The American Heart Association and American College of Cardiology are developing and communicating new clinical practice guidelines about heart disease and stroke prevention.
 These will include guidelines for aspirin.
 This process will build on the work of the National Heart, Lung, and Blood Institute (NHLBI) in systematically reviewing the scientific evidence on this broad topic.
 Five systematic reviews that examine the scientific evidence for cardiovascular disease topics have been completed for High Blood Pressure, Cholesterol, Obesity, Lifestyle Interventions, and Risk Assessment.
 These reviews provide the foundation for the upcoming clinical guidelines.
 Council member Dr. Karol Watson is a member of the expert panel on Cholesterol.
-To learn more about this new and collaborative approach, click here.
+To learn more about this new and collaborative approach, read about it at the journal Circulation: Refocusing the Agenda on Cardiovascular Guidelines: An Announcement from the National Heart, Lung, and Blood Institute.

 Recommendations for Aspirin Built on Evidence